EHB-MCT/assignment-2-ThomasHeusdens/progress.md

 ---

 ## **Next Steps**
-- Implement user interactivity tracking (such as: track how long a user stays on the page, how much it scrolls...)
+- Implement user behavior tracking part 2: Track if the user scrolls down the page of a unit and how much % of it.